GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ```
 </details>

-When the `monitoring` option is enabled, the Helm chart configuration will use `mycluster` and `default` as the default cluster name and namespace.

-If you want to modify the default cluster name and namespace, you can create a `values.yaml` file like this:
+When the `monitoring` option is enabled, the Helm chart configuration will use `mycluster` and `default` as the default cluster name and namespace in grafana datasources configuration.
+If you want to monitor clusters with a different name or a different namespace, you can create a `values.yaml` file like this:

 ```yaml
 grafana: